Mdb05/Vsc-theme/README.md

 ## Installation

 1. Open the extensions sidebar on Visual Studio Code
-1. Search for Vsc Dark theme
+2. Search for Mdb05 or Vsc theme
-1. Click Install
+3. Click Install
-1. Click Reload to reload your editor
+4. Click Reload to reload your editor
-1. Select the Manage Cog (bottom left) > Color Theme ＞ Vsc Dark theme
+5. Select the Manage Cog (bottom left) > Color Theme ＞ Vsc theme
-1. 🌟🌟🌟🌟🌟 Rate five-stars 😃
+6. 🌟🌟🌟🌟🌟 Rate five-stars 😃